 The “contemporary kitchen with a floating bar” is the project that I had the distinct pleasure to be a part of.
 Now granted I am non-bias, but I am quite proud of how the Brunt kitchen competed against the other 2 projects on the show.
 I do think it is odd how the show critiques from a resale point of view.
-Most homeowners that I work with make choices for their own personal needs/preferences.
-In my opinion, if their needs are met and they truly enjoy the space, then their quality of life is better – and they indeed get the biggest bang for their buck.
+Most homeowners that I work with making choices for their own personal needs/preferences.
+In my opinion, if their needs are met and they truly enjoy the space, then their quality of life is better and they indeed get the biggest bang for their buck.

-Vern Yip was the most complimenting on the Brunt kitchen, a designer I highly respect – could I be any more proud?
-I would like to address a couple of his critiques to illustrate that design is truly subjective, even among the best of designers 🙂 Vern was not fond of the choice of the glass tile as he thought it would be out of date in 5 years, whereas I foresee glass has just begun to hit the hot trends and has many years of appeal.
-Its sustainable and timeless, and the color chosen here is a muted green so it lends to be very subdued and natural feeling.
+Vern Yip was the most compliments on the Brunt kitchen, a designer I highly respect – could I be any more proud?
+I would like to address a couple of his critiques to illustrate that design is truly subjective, even among the best of designers.
+Vern was not fond of the choice of the glass tile as he thought it would be out of date in 5 years, whereas I foresee glass has just begun to hit the hot trends and has many years of appeal.
+Its sustainable and timeless, and the color here is a muted green so it lends to be a very subdued and natural feeling.

 This 60’s kitchen was small, inefficient needless to say outdated.
 The home is contemporary mid-century style, so the first objective was to have the interior flow with the overall theme.
-Due to lack of options of the small space with numerous doorways, the walls to the laundry room were removed and the washer and dryer were relocated to another area of the home.
-The sink was relocated to the larger existing window on the rear side of the house (old laundry area), and the old sink window was closed tooffer additional storage and a location for a large professional range.
+Due to the lack of options of the small space with numerous doorways, the walls to the laundry room were removed and the washer and dryer were relocated to another area of the home.
+The sink was relocated to the larger existing window on the rear side of the house (old laundry area), and the old sink window was closed to offer additional storage and a location for a large professional range.

 To achieve a modern look, clean elements were used throughout.
 The dark, flat panel maple cabinetry set the stage to display the sophisticated glass tile backsplash and frosted glass cabinet doors, which carry warm hues of green.
-The raised glass counter top and island were designed with stainless steel stand offs to help keep a light visual flow while enhancing the balance of metal with the appliances and toe kick.
+The raised glass countertop and island were designed with stainless steel stand-offs to help keep a light visual flow while enhancing the balance of metal with the appliances and toe kick.

 With more space given to windows and doors, storage space and visual consideration were critical.
 Simplistic continuity was key so wood fronts were used on the refrigerator & dishwasher, a microwave drawer was installed in the peninsula base cabinets to keep the eye view clean and floating shelves for a tv finished off the wall cabinet run.
-These decisions helped achieve a well balanced and surreal theme.
+These decisions helped achieve a well-balanced and surreal theme.

 In the end, Ben & Katie are proud owners of a kitchen with state-of-the-art products that added value and charm to their old mid-century style home.

-$70,000 Atlanta Kitchens Episode# HBFYB-207H
+HGTV Episode: $70,000 Atlanta Kitchens Episode# HBFYB-207H

 - Contractor: Parkman Properties, Atlanta, GA

-Decorator: Chris Holt Interiors, Atlanta, GA
+- Decorator: Chris Holt Interiors, Atlanta, GA

-Custom Cabinetry: Private label by Designs By BSB
+- Custom Cabinetry: Private label by Designs By BSB

-Granite Tops: G&L Marble/Traditional Marble & Granite
+- Granite Tops: G&L Marble/Traditional Marble & Granite

-Lighting: Design Lighting in Atlanta
+- Lighting: Design Lighting in Atlanta

-Glass Counter Top: Creative Glass Concepts, Sugar Hill, GA
+- Glass Counter Top: Creative Glass Concepts, Sugar Hill, GA